duboiss/SymMakefile/README.md

 - make start : install project (including dependencies and database), load fixtures and launch web server

 ## Prerequisites
+[Symfony binary](https://github.com/symfony/cli) : you can do without it if you remove the associated commands from the Makefile.

 Help command requires unix tools (grep, sed...) to be installed.

 #### Windows users